Jan van der Venne: The Temptation of St Antony

-He also painted various versions of The Temptation of St Antony.
+He painted various versions of The Temptation of St Antony.
 This subject was very popular in Flemish art from the late 15th century.
 Catholics regard Saint Anthony as a model to be emulated as he is believed to have resisted multiple temptations sent to him by the devil.
 Flemish paintings dealing with the theme of the temptation of Saint Anthony are typically populated with witches and monstrous creatures that tempt him.
 Van der Venne's versions of The Temptation of St Antony with different compositions are in museums in Dunkerque, Haarlem and Bath, and one was sold at Auktionshaus im Kinsky on 28 November 2013 in Vienna (as lot 2).

 The version sold at Auktionshaus im Kinsky shows St Anthony in a cave kneeling in front of a table with books.
 To his right appear fanciful phantoms and in the background a witch with a young woman.